Digital Citizenship For Teens: Rules of Good Online Behavior

 By the time your child works through these steps in problem solving, says Willard, “they will be calm and can evaluate the situation without anger.”
 If the strategies your son or daughter applied aren’t successful, advises Willard, then it’s time to get help from a trusted adult.

-If you learn that your teen has been involved in something inappropriate or has not engaged in good behavior online, parents should respond as follows:
+If you learn that your teen has been involved in something inappropriate or has not engaged in good online behavior, parents should respond as follows.

 - Tell your teen “I have learned that this happened.”